Webnode Review: Is It Any Good?

 However, these additional features are affordably priced and all available through the Profi Service Plan.
 Individuals and small businesses alike will find this plan has most of the features they need.

 Where Webnode could be improved however is in its blog features.
 The lack of RSS and commenting take away two key tools for engaging with audiences.
 Though RSS is waning in popularity it is still used by many bloggers, tech writers, and podcasters.
 Commenting on the other hand is an absolutely important feature for blogs and a way to respond quickly to your users and increase engagement.

 Another downside of Webnode is that it currently has no social media integration, so you’d miss out on a popular way of interacting with your audience.
 There are ways to add it manually, copying and pasting code, however, you probably wouldn’t choose Webnode if you had an appetite to fiddle around with code snippets.

 Aside from lacking these few features, Webnode does provide inexpensive options for hosting excellent websites with eCommerce options.
-It’s ease of use and responsive modern templates have made Webnode the go-to platform for over 40 million users.
-Those wishing to reach a worldwide audience will find Webnode’s multilingual support indispensable as well.
+It’s ease of use and responsive modern templates have made Webnode a pretty popular platform.

 Webnode lets you signup for free so you can start building your own website fast.
 Try it Now